pranav-ap/blog/content/posts/constraint-satsifaction-problems.md

   return failure
 ```

 Local search is very useful in scheduling problems.
-Bad weather can render a flight schedule unusable.
-The best revision/solution is one with the least major changes.
-This can be accomplished with a local search algorithm starting from the current schedule.
+For example, bad weather will require us to modify the flight schedule.
+The best revision is one with the *least* major changes.
+This can be accomplished with a local search algorithm starting from the *current* schedule.

 # References